Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prevent the bad habit of dumping grease and waste down the drain

 As Thanh Nien reported, on May 22, the Ho Chi Minh City Department of Construction issued a document on strengthening inspection and supervision of wastewater treatment, paying special attention to restaurants and food establishments.
-The document was issued after the Ho Chi Minh City Technical Infrastructure Management Center (under the Ho Chi Minh City Department of Construction) reported that during the dredging of the drainage system, grease was still found in the sewers, affecting drainage capacity.
+The document was issued after the Ho Chi Minh City Technical Infrastructure Management Center (under the Ho Chi Minh City Department of Construction) reported that during the dredging of the drainage system, grease in the sewers was still recorded, affecting the drainage capacity.

 Ngăn thói xấu xả dầu mỡ, chất thải xuống cống thoát nước - Ảnh 1.